 28. Bob Haircut with Money Piece

 The bob hairstyle is one of the most popular options for women’s haircuts because it can easily be adapted to suit your preference.
-It is a low-maintenance cut and suits women of all ages; it is also flattering on women with round faces and creates the illusion of a longer face.
+It is a low-maintenance short haircut and suits women of all ages; it is also flattering on women with round faces and creates the illusion of a longer face.
 This can be achieved with the right styling, and opting for a money piece is a great option to give the hair depth and dimension.
 The money piece is achieved by coloring the hairline only.
-Depending on your preference, you can opt for a high contrast finish or something more subtle.
+Depending on your preference, you can opt for a high-contrast finish or something more subtle.
 The money piece can be incredibly flattering, softening the features and brightening your appearance.

 29. Feathered Hair

-Feathering is an ideal technique to give the hair movement and make it look voluminous and healthy.
+Feathering is an ideal technique to give hair movement and make it look voluminous and healthy.
 Feathered hair is achieved with delicate layers, making it a much more subtle approach to traditional layering.
-It is often styled with a middle or side parting.
-It can be added to hair of all lengths and textures, and opting for a slightly messy and unstructured appearance, with long layers around the face to create the illusion of length is incredibly flattering on those with round faces.
+It is often styled with a middle part or side parting.
+It can be added to hair of all lengths and textures, and opting for a slightly messy and unstructured appearance, with long layers around the face to create the illusion of length, is incredibly flattering on those with round faces.

 30. Side Bangs

 The right fringed cut is incredibly pretty and can complement your face shape.
 Side bangs are easy to style and are a low-maintenance hairstyle; they are also much more forgiving on those with features that are not symmetrical.
 The longer your bangs and the more layered, the better they will look on a round face.
 Long bangs will elongate the face, whereas short bangs can do the opposite.
 It is also advisable to create volume, which can help to create a slimmer face.